UtrechtUniversity/ia-webscraping/README.md

 # Go to code folder
 $ cd code
 ```
-(The index format used by the Internet Archive is called 'cdx', hence the name)

 #### Configuring Lambda functions and Terraform
 The `build.sh` script in this folder will for each of the Lambda functions: